Predicate Transfer: Efficient Pre-Filtering on Multi-Join Queries: Predicate Transfer

 \textbf{Predicate Transfer.} At the predicate transfer phase, scanning tables to build or probe Bloom filters costs $N$ units.
-As we only build and probe Bloom filters, the cost can be bounded by $\beta \cdot c_p \cdot N$ units, where $c_p$ is a constant that depends on the choice of the join graph topology and transfer schedule.
+As we only build or probe Bloom filters, the cost can be bounded by $\beta \cdot c_p \cdot N$ units, where $c_p$ is a constant that depends on the predicate transfer graph topology and the transfer schedule.
 As $\beta \ll 1$, the sensitivity of the runtime to the constant $c_p$ shrinks by a factor of $\beta$.

+Let $T_k$, $T^*_k$ be the size of the $k$th join table before and after a semi-join phase of Yannakakis.
+The predicate transfer phase, however, passes a larger table of size $T^*_k + (T_k - T^*_k) \cdot \epsilon$ to the join phase, by an approximated factor of